StuttgarterDotNet/contextual-encoders/README.md

 The step of encoding contextual variables is split up into four sub-steps:

 1) Define the context
-2) Define the comparer
+2) Define the measure
-3) Calculate the distance matrix
+3) Calculate the (dis-) similarity matrix
 4) Map the distance matrix to euclidean vectors

-Depending on the techniques that uses the encoding, step 4 can be optional.
+Setp 4. is optional and depends on the ML technique that uses the encoding.
-For example, [Agglomerative Clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html) techniques do not require euclidean vectors, they can use the distance matrix directly.
+For example, [Agglomerative Clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html) techniques do not require euclidean vectors, they can use a dissimilarity matrix directly.

-So far, build-in support for tree- and graph-based context is provided.
+## Basic Usage

 ## Notice
 The [Preprocessing](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.preprocessing) module from scikit-learn offers multiple encoders for categorical variables.